felixge/nodeguide.com/guide/style.md

 var a = [
   'hello', 'world'
 ];
-var b = {"'good": 'code'
+var b = {"good": 'code'
-        , 'is generally': 'pretty'
+        , is generally: 'pretty'
         };
 ~~~

 ## Equality operator

-Programming is not about remembering stupid rules.
-Use the tripple equality operator as it will work just as expected. ^check example
+Programming is not about remembering [stupid rules][comparisonoperators].
+Use
+the tripple equality operator as it will work just as expected.

 *Right:*